Jackzmc/sourcemod-plugins/README.md

 A fork of [Survivor Identity Fix plugin](https://forums.alliedmods.net/showthread.php?t=280539) that adds support for other plugins to update the model cache.
 This is used by [L4D2Tools](#L4D2Tools) to update the identity when someone changes their model with `sm_model`.
 It also will clear the memory of model when a player disconnects entirely or on a new map.

 In addition, has a fix for the passing finale, and will automatically temporarily change L4D characters to L4D2 until finale starts preventing game messing up their characters.
+(Note: its very broken..., especially when multiple L4D1 survviors)

 ### l4d2_population_control
 Allows you to set the chances that a common spawns as a certain uncommon.
 The order of the cvars is the order the percentages are ran